Four Steps to Vendor Risk Management

 You can do all of this manually, by using spreadsheets, calendars and reminders.
 It can be difficult to keep it all organized, to follow up when you’re supposed to follow up, to remember if you got a spreadsheet back or if it’s still in your email.
 As Francen explained, manual processes are certainly error prone and they're expensive.
 Francen’s company, SecurityStudio, offers managed software to track and manage your vendor risk.
 He created the tool as a cost-effective way to do manage vendor risk without taking shortcuts.

 If you're not doing vendor risk management today, Francen’s advice is to start now.
 Start with one, two or three vendors.
 Start with a manual process.
-Start with a tool, like SecurityStudio’s software.
+Start with a tool, like SecurityStudio’s software (this is just one cybersecurity solution that is easily outsourced to an MSP).
 The point is, just start.

 Loffler Companies is the largest privately owned business technology and services organization in the Upper Midwest.
 We are dedicated to providing innovative solutions and managed services to drive business for organizations of all sizes.
 Our offerings include IT Professional and Managed Services, Multi-Functional Copiers and Printers, Managed Print Services, Unified Communications, Software and Workflow Technologies, and Onsite People-Based Services.